shreyasp070/SurfaceWaterExtentTimeSeriesAnalysis/README.md

 •	Load the GeoJSON file
    o	Utilise geopandas library to load the GeoJSON file.
-•	Fetch surface water data from GEE o	Query out the dataset and calculate the Spectral index MNDWI for water bodies detection.
+•	Fetch surface water data from GEE o	Query out the dataset and calculate the water extent and compute the water area.
 •	Process and aggregate the data: o	Calculate the surface water extent time series for the specified water body.
 •	Generate the time series dataframe